-The district selects a Contractor through the Competitive Sealed Proposal method as defined by Government Code 2269.
-The Board of Trustees determined the method for procuring all construction services as Competitive Sealed Proposal unless otherwise approved such as the identified Job Order Contracts.
-Job Order Contracting is not included in this manual; refer to Gov't Code 2269.
+The district selects a Contractor through the Competitive Sealed Proposal, Job Order Contracting or Construction Manager at Risk (CMAR) method as defined by Government Code 2269.
+The Board of Trustees determines the method for procuring all construction services prior to advertising.

-The district shall publish in the request for proposals the criteria that will be used to evaluate the offerors and the relative weights given to the criteria.
-The district may base its selection among offerors on criteria authorized to be used under Gov't Code 2269.055(a):
+The district shall publish in the request for proposals (a) the criteria that will be used to evaluate the offerors, (b) the applicable weighted value for each criterion and (3) a detailed methodology for scoring each criterion.
+The district may base its selection among offerors on criteria authorized to be used under Gov't Code 2269: